Articles | Volume 24, issue 2

 Short summary

 Understanding water balance in lakes is complex.
-We studied Lake Gross Glienicke in Germany, using an innovative method that combines isotope measurements and a hydrological model to improve estimates of water inflow and evaporation.
+We studied Lake Groβ Glienicke in Germany, using an innovative method that combines isotope measurements and a hydrological model to improve estimates of water inflow and evaporation.
 Our findings show a high correlation between the two approaches, leading to better predictions of lake water dynamics.
-This research offers a reliable way to evaluate the model outputs.
+This research offers a reliable way of evaluating the model outputs.

 Gabrielle Rodrigues de Faria, David Lazarus, Johan Renaudie, Jessica Stammeier, Volkan Özen, and Ulrich Struck